Welcome to Tranquility du Jour! Let’s grab a virtual cuppa tea and chat tranquility.

 What’s on the horizon?

-I’m enjoying being a therapist in private practice, designing for TranquiliT, traveling in my vintage RV, writing, serving as an advocate for the animals, creating new sensory delights, dreaming of Paris, and studying veterinary social work and positive psychology.
+I’m enjoying being a therapist in private practice, designing for TranquiliT, writing, serving as President of Pigs & Pugs Project, creating new sensory delights, dreaming of Paris, and studying, always studying.

 What are your favorite tranquility tools?